Louise Latham

-Louise Latham (September 23, 1922 – February 12, 2018) was an American actress, perhaps best known for her portrayal of Bernice Edgar in Alfred Hitchcock's 1964 film Marnie.
+Johnie Louise Latham (September 23, 1922 – February 12, 2018) was an American actress, perhaps best known for her portrayal of Bernice Edgar in Alfred Hitchcock's 1964 film Marnie.

-Early years
+Background

-Latham came from Hamilton, Texas, from a family of ranchers, "mostly around San Saba and Mason Counties in Texas."
-She graduated from Dallas' Sunset High School.
-Latham was a Democrat who donated over $500 to the Friends of Lois Capps in the 2000 election.
+Latham was born on September 23, 1922, in Hamilton, Texas.
+She came from a long line of ranchers, mostly around San Saba and Mason counties.
+Latham attended the Hockaday School in Dallas, where one of her classmates was future screenwriter Jay Presson Allen.

 Career

 Television

 Most of Latham's work was on television.
-In 1965, she made two appearances on Perry Mason, both roles as the murderer: Matilda Shore in "The Case of the Careless Kitten" and Shirley Logan in "The Case of the Cheating Chancellor".
+In 1965, she made two appearances on Perry Mason: Matilda Shore in "The Case of the Careless Kitten" and Shirley Logan in "The Case of the Cheating Chancellor".

 She made an appearance on The Waltons, playing Olivia's Aunt Kate, who consoles Olivia through her ordeal with menopause.
 She also appeared in The Alfred Hitchcock Hour, Bonanza, Gunsmoke, Kojak, Hawaii Five-O, Ironside, Columbo, Quincy, M.E., Rhoda, Murder, She Wrote, and The Streets of San Francisco.
 On Family Affair, she appeared as Aunt Fran, who leaves Buffy (Anissa Jones) in the care of Uncle Bill (Brian Keith) in the show's first episode.
 On Bonanza in the 1966 episode "A Real Nice, Friendly Little Town", she was Willie Mae Rikeman, and in the 1971 episode "The Silent Killer", she was Mrs. Harriet Clinton).
 She appeared on Designing Women as Perky, the mother of Julia and Suzanne Sugarbaker, The X-Files, and The Invaders in the 1967 episode "Genesis".
 Latham's character (Betsy Chandler) was the first to learn the real circumstances of Dr. Richard Kimble's wife's death (Helen) in the final episode of The Fugitive (1967).
 She was a regular in the cast of the short-lived 1976 CBS series Sara.

 Film

 Latham's role in Marnie (1964), her film debut, proved to be a turning point in her career.
 A newspaper's photo caption in 1965 noted:A stage actress, Louise now leans to making films because "Marnie changed my life, satisfied my soul," she says, "now I want some more of the same."

 She also appeared in such films as Firecreek (1968), Adam at 6 A.M.
-(1970), White Lightning (1973), The Sugarland Express (1974), Mass Appeal (1984), The Philadelphia Experiment (1984), Paradise (1991), and Love Field (1992).
+(1970), White Lightning (1973), The Sugarland Express (1974), Winter Kill (1974), Mass Appeal (1984), The Philadelphia Experiment (1984), Paradise (1991), and Love Field (1992).